sebkln/form_examples/README.md

   1. Email template with name identical to TYPO3 core, which makes it the new default mail template.
   2. Email template with custom name, that can be assigned to a specific mail finisher in a form definition.
 - Personalized salutation in email, depending on the selected title in the form.
+- For all newly added email finishers, FluidEmail ist enabled by default.

 ## Translating forms